eresearchqut/VirReport/README.md

   * Derive coverage statistics, consensus sequence and VCF matching to top blast hits (COVSTATS_NT)
   * Run blastx on contigs > 100 bp long for which no match was obtained in the blastn search.
 Summarise the blastx results and restrict to virus and viroid matches (BLASTX)

 - A quality filtering step on raw fastq files (currently the workflow only processes samples prepared using QIAGEN QIAseq miRNA library kit).
-After performing quality filtering, the pipeline will also derive a qc report.
-An RNA souce profile can be included as part of the reporting.
+After performing quality filtering, the pipeline will also derive a qc report (FASTQC_RAW, ADAPTER_AND_QUAL_TRIMMING, QC_POST_QUAL_TRIMMING, DERIVE_USABLE_READS, QCREPORT).
+An RNA souce profile can be included as part of the reporting (RNA_SOURCE_PROFILE, RNA_SOURCE_PROFILE_REPORT)

-- VirusDetect version 1.8 can be run in parallel
+- VirusDetect version 1.8 can be run in parallel (VIRUS_DETECT, VIRUS_IDENTIFY, VIRUS_DETECT_BLASTN_SUMMARY, VIRUS_DETECT_BLASTN_SUMMARY_FILTERED)

 # Run the Pipeline
 1. Install Nextflow